-When writing business emails, have you ever noticed how some get responses almost instantly while there are others that you have to re-send, over and over?
+When writing business emails, have you ever noticed how some emails you send get instant responses while others take people forever to respond to you?

 I think I’ve written a quarter million emails or more over my life so far according to my quick math.
 That’s a lot.
 Through that, I’ve learned a few things about which emails get responses and which do not.